Skip to content

 Tax on portfolio income?

-Dividends taxed at dividend rate; interest at income rate. tax-advantaged savings account/tax-advantaged accounts shelter from tax.
+Dividends taxed at dividend rate; interest at income rate. tax-advantaged account/tax-advantaged accounts shelter from tax.
 Net yield can be materially lower.

 Income vs total return?